-6.1.1.4 Stock Assessment fishery yield:
+6.1.3 Fishery yield:

-6.1.1.4.1 Biological interactions with fishing gear
+6.1.3.1 Biological interactions with fishing gear

 In 2020, 16% of the total fishing mortality of Pacific halibut was discarded (Stewart et al. 2021b).
 Discard mortality rates can vary from less than 5% to 100% depending on the fishery, treatment of the catch and other factors (Leaman and Stewart 2017).
 A better understanding of the biological underpinnings for discard mortality could lead to increased precision in these estimates, avoiding potential bias in the stock assessment.
 Further, improved biological understanding of discard mortality mechanisms could allow for reductions in this source of fishing mortality, and thereby increased yield available to the fisheries.